swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 - Assistance to the complainant with a report to other bodies, for example, institutional offices or appropriate law enforcement agencies

 We'll respond within one week to the original reporter with either a resolution or an explanation of why the situation is not yet resolved.

 Once we've determined our final action, we'll contact the original reporter to let them know what action (if any) we'll be taking.
 We'll take into account feedback from the reporter on the appropriateness of our response, but we may decide not to act on that feedback.

 Finally, the committee will make a report on the situation to the appropriate Carpentry steering committee.
 The steering committee may choose to make a public report of the incident, while maintaining anonymity of those involved.

-**Appealing** Only resolutions with permanent consequences (such as bans) may be appealed.
+**Appealing** <br>Only resolutions with permanent consequences (such as bans) may be appealed.
 To appeal a decision of the committee, contact the Carpentry Executive Council at [executive-council@carpentries.org](mailto:executive-council@carpentries.org) with your appeal and the Executive Council will review the case.

 This reporting procedure is an adaptation of the one used by the [Django Project](https://www.djangoproject.com/conduct/reporting/).
 Contributors to this document: Adam Obeng, Aleksandra Pawlik, Bill Mills, Carol Willing, Erin Becker, Hilmar Lapp, Kara Woo, Karin Lagesen, Pauline Barmby, Sheila Miguez, Simon Waldman, Tracy Teal.